payton-dev/SeafoodOrderReport/README.md

 # SeafoodOrderReport
-included CSV require updating in the future based on new codes/customers
+Included CSV require updating in the future based on new codes/customers

+  -Need to add auto location in next build

 Py and Notebook included